Wednesday, April 9, 2014

 Will free Windows make Microsoft bleed to death?

 The title hides much than it shows.
 And what it shows is an utterly biased interpretation of the kind told million times before on those FOSS (FUSS) websites, and none saw the light of the day.
 Please read the post.

 Foremost, Microsoft is not going to offer its pot-boiler OS for Desktops and Servers for free.
 Microsoft did made a statement about offering it's OS for Mobile devices to the ISVs.
-Besides, desktop is not going die any time soon.
+Besides, desktop is not going to die any time soon.
 FYI, the corporate is not worried by linux community, because it knows the latter's direction-less approach.
-Given the current model of linux desktop, every ISV is damn sure that the community will never get its priorities right when it comes desktop.
+Given the current model of linux desktop, every ISV is damn sure that the community will never get its priorities right when it comes to desktop.
 What worries it is Google.
 No denying of the fact.
 If google adds some offline mainstream applications plus some options to window listing/switching, it'll definitely make a huge dent to the MS dominance.

 Reasons why Windows XP users should upgrade to openSUSE

 It's somewhat OK if you change the title to "Reasons why Windows XP Home users should upgrade to openSUSE".
 That "Home" in the suggested title is about "Home Users" and not "Windows XP Home".